NushaMBZ/aide-memoire/LLJ3265/N Session-08.md

 Contracts can cover a wide range of transactions, from business agreements to personal arrangements.

-For a contract to be valid, it typically requires several key elements, including an offer by one party, acceptance by another party, consideration (something of value exchanged between the parties), legal capacity of the parties to enter into the contract, and a mutual intent to create legal obligations.
+For a <mark style="background: #FF5582A6;">contract to be valid</mark>, it typically requires several key elements, including <mark style="background: #ABF7F7A6;">an offer by <mark style="background: #ABF7F7A6;">one party, acceptance by another party, consideration</mark></mark> (something of value exchanged between the parties), legal capacity of the parties to enter into the contract, and a mutual intent to create legal obligations.

 The requirements for the formation of a legally valid contract are,
 - Minimum two parties with contractual capacity